strawberry-graphql/strawberry/docs/guides/custom-extensions.md

 If you need to wrap only certain field resolvers with additional logic, please check out [field extensions](field-extensions.md).

-Note that `resolve` can also be implemented asynchronously.

 ```python
 from strawberry.types import Info
 from strawberry.extensions import SchemaExtension